panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

 ### Low Priority Items

+* gRPC Streaming
+    * One feature that was implemented, but left behind due to time constraints, conflicts, and because it was an extra feature was utilizing gRPC streams to give more frequent updates on long-running items such as replays.
+This can be found in the [23-PANDA-VM-logs branch](https://github.com/panda-re/panda_studio/tree/23-PANDA-VM-logs).

+* Argument parity with PyPANDA
+    * Some PyPANDA functions such as `run_serial_cmd` have additional arguments such as a timeout that are not incorporated in gRPC or protobuf.
+It may be worth adding those arguments or other PyPANDA functions as interactions.

 * Features which have no frontend support
     * This is an all-encompassing category which covers everything that has backend implementation but no current frontend functionality.
 This is classified as lower priority due to the fact that the items listed in the other category will make implementation of these features easier.